A Florida mediation attorney who resolves disputes without the courtroom.

 Settlement negotiations in personal injury claims, insurance coverage disputes, and bad faith claims.
 Mediation resolves claims faster and avoids the uncertainty of trial verdicts.

 Each dispute is unique.
-Below is a closer look at the mediation services we provide and how the process works in different contexts.
+Below is a closer look at the mediation services we provide and how the process works in different contexts, with the details you should know before contacting an attorney.

 Civil Mediation & Pre-Suit Resolution